jaredjbeck/jaredjbeck.github.io/publications.md

 * **Beck, J.**.
 Variation in plant-soil feedbacks among temperate forest herbs. *In review at American Journal of Botany.*
 * **Beck, J.** and T. Givnish.
 Fine-scale environmental heterogeneity drives spatial niche partitioning among spring-flowering forest herbs. *In review at Oecologia.*
-* Wagenius, S., **J. Beck**, and G. Kiefer. *In press.* Burning for a mate: Fire synchronizes flowering and boosts reproduction in a declining prairie species.
-PNAS.
+* Wagenius, S., **J. Beck**, and G. Kiefer. *In press.* Fire synchronizes flowering and boosts reproduction in a declining prairie species.
+Proceedings of the National Academy of Sciences.
 * **Beck, J.**, B. Larget, and D. Waller.
 Phantom species: Adjusting colonization and extinction for pseudo-turnover.
 Oikos.
 * **Beck, J.**, M. McKone, and O. McMurtrey.
 2016.
 Edge Effects and avian community structure in a restored tallgrass prairie.
 Natural Areas Journal 36:328-333.
 * **Beck, J.**, D. Hernandez, J. Pasari, and E. Zavaleta.
 2015.
 Grazing maintains native plant diversity and promotes community stability in an annual grassland.
 Ecological Applications 25:1259-1270.